Updated on March 26, 2025

 How Much Do Snap-In Dentures Cost?

-Dental implants are often considered a cosmetic (not medically necessary) procedure.
+Dental implants are sometimes considered a cosmetic (not medically necessary) procedure.
 This means your health insurance may not cover all the costs of snap-in dentures.
 This may be a deciding factor if you are on a budget.

 Your dentist can provide you with a specific quote before you choose snap-in dentures.
 However, you can expect to pay several thousand dollars for the implants and dentures if your insurance doesn’t offer coverage.